-- 4.04 Department Heads.
-The several Department Heads and their functions are as follows: - (a) Chief of Police.
+4.04 Department Heads.
+The several Department Heads and their functions are as follows:

+(a) Chief of Police.
 The Chief of Police is the head of the Police Department and is supervised by the Administrator.
-The Chief of Police reports weekly to the Administrator regarding the activities of the Department. - (b) Public Works Director The Public Works Director is the head of the Departments of Recreation, Zoning and Building, Human Services and Cemetery and is supervised by the Administrator.
-The Public Works Director reports weekly to the Administrator regarding the activities of the Departments. - (c) Public Works Supervisor.
+The Chief of Police reports weekly to the Administrator regarding the activities of the Department.

+(b) Public Works Director.
+The Public Works Director is the head of the Departments of Recreation, Zoning and Building, Human Services and Cemetery and is supervised by the Administrator.
+The Public Works Director reports weekly to the Administrator regarding the activities of the Departments.

+(c) Public Works Supervisor.
 The Public Works Supervisor is the head of the Departments of Water, Sewer and Transportation and is supervised by the Public Works Director.
-The Public Works Supervisor reports weekly to the Director regarding the activities of the Departments. - (d) Office Manager.
-The Office Manager is the head of the Administration Department and is supervised by the Administrator.
-The Administrative Assistant reports weekly to the Administrator regarding the activities of the Department. - (e) Line Foreman.
+The Public Works Supervisor reports weekly to the Director regarding the activities of the Departments.

+(d) Line Foreman.
 The Line Foreman is the head of the Electric Department and is supervised by the Public Works Director.
 The Line Foreman reports weekly to the Director regarding the activities of the Department.